 The first to use khaki as a military uniform was Harry Lumsden, founder of the British Scouts, and his deputy, William Hodson.
 The Scouts were founded in 1846 during the monopoly of the British East India Company, and were composed of Indian soldiers who would serve as scouts and combatants for the British Indian Army.
 In 1848, William Hodson announced that he would make his troops invisible in the dusty Indian landscape.

 Khaki was originally made by dyeing white cotton with native mud.
 Around the turn of the 20th century, the military began using dyed cloth from England.
-During this period, England imported cotton mainly from America and its colonies of India and Egypt.
+During this period, England imported cotton mainly from America and its colonies in India and Egypt.

 The striking image of this khaki outfit caught the attention of the public, who began to look for ways to imitate the explorers' clothing.
 In America, khaki became increasingly popular among the working class and outdoor enthusiasts such as former President Teddy Roosevelt.

-According to historian Tracey Panek, archivist of the world's oldest jeans company Levi Strauss, the company began introducing khaki clothing suitable for outdoor activities in the 1910s.
+According to historian Tracey Panek, archivist of the world's oldest jeans company, Levi Strauss, the company began introducing khaki clothing suitable for outdoor activities in the 1910s.
 Levi Strauss continued to create khaki products that attracted American veterans and college students, and later launched a khaki pants brand called Dockers - starting a business revolution in casual fashion in the 1990s.

 Casual khaki fashion permeated the 20th century and was popular with manual workers, businessmen and students, however khaki always retained its distinctive military symbolism.